finos/legend-sdlc/docs/re-architecture-worklog.md

   (both current backends have delegating shells already; nothing in Phase 4 needs the api-level default).
 - backend-api pom gains eclipse-collections (api + impl).

+### Step 5: the GitLab `Backend` (in the server module, pending Phase 5)

+- **Auth-flow surface lands on `BackendSession`** (closing the Step 3 deferral), shaped from the two backends' route-identical `/auth` resources:
+  `isAuthorized()`, `authorize()` (throws `AuthorizationRequiredException` when interaction is needed), `handleAuthorizationCallback(code, state)`, `getUnacceptedTermsOfService()` — all with `default` implementations that make a no-auth backend's session trivially correct (the litmus test, literally).
+- **`GitLabBackend extends AbstractBackend`** (`server.gitlab`; declares all ten capabilities): per-request `Session` constructs the existing GitLab api classes exactly as Guice does today (deployment inputs from the backend + environment; `GitLabUserContext` from the session context), inherits the `DefaultDependenciesApi` wiring (which matches today's `DependenciesApiImpl` composition exactly), overrides comparison natively, and implements the auth surface by delegation (`isUserAuthorized`, `getGitLabAPI(true)`, `gitLabAuthCallback`; terms-of-service logic replicated from the resource, which keeps its copy until Phase 5 rewires it onto the session).
+- **Staging decision, on the record**: in Phase 4 the GitLab backend reaches its servlet-bound machinery by unwrapping the server's `ServletBackendSessionContext` (which wraps `UserContext`); pac4j/servlet types are legal here because GitLab code *is* at L6 until Phase 5.
+The context's state store is request-transient for now — persistent write-back (session store + cookie refresh) lands when the first backend actually consumes the store, i.e. when GitLab leaves the server and its `GitLabSession` token fields are re-plumbed through it.
+The existing GitLab auth resources are untouched; the generic `/auth` resource that consumes the session surface is Phase 5 work.
+- **`BackendEnvironment.getService(Class)`** added (default null): a typed escape hatch for backend-specific needs outside the SPI proper — `GitLabBackendFactory` uses it to obtain the server's `ProjectStructureConfiguration` (which `GitLabProjectApi` consumes but the environment deliberately does not name; empty-config fallback preserved).
+- **`GitLabBackendConfiguration`** (`backend: {type: gitlab, …}`, fields inline, built on `GitLabConfiguration`'s creator; the legacy `uat`/`prod` mode sections are not carried into the new form) and **`GitLabBackendFactory`** registered under `META-INF/services/…spi.BackendFactory`.
+- `GitLabApiWithFileAccess.getProjectFileAccessProvider()` widened
+  protected→public so the session can supply the L1 provider (feeds the inherited comparison default; GitLab itself overrides comparison natively).